-In his letter of 3 June 1856 to cousin Caleb Slater43, Thomas speaks of having been "driven by misfortune" from his native country as a young man.
+In his letter of 3 June 1856 to cousin Caleb Slater, Thomas speaks of having been "driven by misfortune" from his native country as a young man.
 The two bankruptcies of father and half-brother plus an ailing British economy in the 1820s could easily add up to that.

-Thomas and brother Edward departed for America in 182944, after Thomas had married Matilda Hayward on 13 April that year at Birmingham St Martin45.
+Thomas and brother Edward departed for America in 1829, after Thomas had married Matilda Hayward on 13 April that year at Birmingham St Martin.
 He then left her behind to sail to the hoped-for "land of milk and honey" his father had applauded.
 The brothers found it hard work but settled well enough for Thomas to return to Britain and bring Matilda home in 1831.
 Their five children (Thomas jnr, Henry (died young), Matilda ("Tillie"), Henry Hayward and John) were all then born in Reading, Pennsylvania.

 Thomas' mother Ann and the rest of her children also emigrated to join him in America, arriving on 2 September 1833 and settling in various locations nearby.
-Some of the Watson cousins (from his sister Sarah's marriage to William Watson46) were also a short distance away.
-Three weeks later on 21 September 1833, John Jackson joined them all in Reading.47 did not like the riddence.
-He followed us to here and we made his last years comfortable."
+Some of the Watson cousins (from his sister Sarah's marriage to William Watson) were also a short distance away.
+Three weeks later on 21 September 1833, John Jackson joined them all in Reading.

-PULL-OUT QUOTE48: In 1861, Thomas wrote: "When I brought my mother and the whole of that second family to America, [half-brother] John's father was entirely rid of us.
+PULL-OUT QUOTE: In 1861, Thomas wrote: "When I brought my mother and the whole of that second family to America, [half-brother] John's father was entirely rid of us.
 But he would not stay rid of us.
-He
+He did not like the riddence.
+He followed us to here and we made his last years comfortable."